bjamturley/MedSchoolAtlas/Pharmacology/NSAIDs.md

 ## Ketorolac
 Very good analgesic effects, equivalent to morphine, but with a longer half-life.
 However, when given orally it is no better than Ibuprofen.
 # COX-2 Inhibitors
-Similar analgesic effects as existing NSAIDs, but no GI sparing effects.
+Similar analgesic effects as existing NSAIDs, but have GI sparing effects.